How Much Does a Rubber Roof Replacement Cost in 2024?

 Thickness

-Your cost can depend on the thickness of the rubber roofing material you choose.
+Your roof replacement costs depend on the thickness of the rubber roofing material you choose.
 The thicker the material, the stronger the installation system or attachment method needed to secure it.

 Thickness is sometimes secondary to the type of material you choose, depending on your climate and application.
 Thickness is measured in mils (one mil equals one-thousandth of an inch) and ranges anywhere from 40 to 90 mils thickness.